ChrisCarleton/BottomTime-Core/docs/Sites.md

 	"gps": {
 		"lon": "REQUIRED Number: Longitude of the dive site.
 Must be between -180.0 and 180.0.", "lat": "REQUIRED Number: Latitude of the dive site.
 Must be between -90.0 and 90.0."
+	},
+  	"created": "String: The time/date at which the dive site entry was first created (ISO string in UTC.)", "updated": "String: The time/date at which the dive site entry was last modified (ISO string in UTC.)"
 }
-}
 ```
-**Notes:** The `siteId`, `score`, and `owner` properties are ignored when creating and updating dive
+**Notes:** The `siteId`, `score`, `created`, `updated` and `owner` properties are ignored when creating and updating dive
 sites.
-On creation, the site ID will be generated and the owner will be set to the user who created the
+On creation, the site ID and timestamps will be generated and the owner will be set to the user who created the
 site.

 All dive sites are publicly visible.
 They are meant to be shared among users.